acarballea/jsbattleship2/README.md

 # jsbattleship
-Just a small, simple Battleship game made with Javascript
+Just a small, simple Battleship game made with Javascript using the Head Start Javascript book.